paul-kh/React-Core-Concepts__refresh/README.md

 - React developer can always briefly review each core concept of React with its corresponding example listed under the tab menu in the example section.

+## Techniques applied

+- Passing props down in the component tree
+- Handling events by passing functions as values to props
+- Passing custom arguments to event functions using the arrow function () => {}
+- Dynamically outputting list data using Array.map() method
+- Managing state using useState() hook
+- Deriving and outputting data based on state
+- Dynamically styling CSS

 ## Technologies Used

 - React